hl2vr/hl2vr.github.io/_pages/howto.md

 **previous** - Rolls back to the previous public release.
 This shouldn't be useful for most users unless a new update introduces a game-breaking issue.

 **3.0 (AKA "TNG")** - A beta branch with improved visuals, including updated lighting and upscaled textures.
 This branch is a *work in progress*, it is *not* considered a stable release, and there is currently no ETA for its completion.
 For this reason, it is passworded to prevent accidental usage.
-The password is: *bleedingedge2*
+The beta access code is: *bleedingedge2*

 <br />